Telltale Games: Foundation and initial growth (2004–2010)

 The company's initial goal was to develop a new Sam & Max game in an episodic format.
-Grossman said that Telltale identified that Sam & Max had a small but dedicated audience allowing them to develop a title that would be successful in reaching out to this group and not requiring them to seek out a bigger license that would have incurred more development costs.
+Grossman said that Telltale identified that Sam & Max had a small but dedicated audience allowing it to develop a title that would be successful in reaching out to this group and not requiring it to seek out a bigger license that would have incurred more development costs.
 Developing a Sam & Max game required both development of tools to produce the game, and the license to make it.
 At the time of the studio's founding, the license for Sam & Max was still held by LucasArts, who refused to negotiate a deal nor license the work on Sam & Max: Freelance Police for Telltale to complete it.
 Telltale waited out the licensing period until around mid-2005, after which Steve Purcell, Sam & Maxs creator, immediately offered the license to Telltale.

 Until they could get to that point, the studio developed other games to bring in revenue and keep the studio afloat.
 On February 11, 2005, the company released their first game, Telltale Texas Hold'em, a poker card game simulator which was intended primarily to test the Telltale Tool, their in-house game engine.
 They used the license around Jeff Smith's Bone comic book series to test the episodic format.
 Though initially planned for a five-episode series, Telltale only released two episodes in 2005 and 2006 and the remaining episode had been canceled.
 Alongside Bone, Telltale developed a series of games for Ubisoft around the CSI television series, including CSI: 3 Dimensions of Murder, CSI: Hard Evidence, CSI: Deadly Intent, and CSI: Fatal Conspiracy; though these games were also developed as episodes, they were each released in single packages.
 Outside of Ubisoft, few other publishers were interested in distributing Telltale's early games, forcing them to turn to their own distribution system.